AdnanHodzic/auto-cpufreq/README.md

 ### Gentoo Linux (GURU Repository)

-New versions of auto-cpufreq were recently added GURU, one of the largest community maintained ebuild repositories for Gentoo Linux.
-The [ebuild](https://github.com/gentoo-mirror/guru/tree/master/sys-power/auto-cpufreq) is maintaned by GURU contributors.
-In order to be able to build it from source using Portage (Gentoo's package manager), it is necessary to add GURU repository first and sync it.
-Adding ~amd64 keyword to the package is also necessary to unmask it.
+New versions of auto-cpufreq were recently added to GURU, Gentoo's official community-maintained ebuild repository.
+The [ebuild](https://github.com/gentoo-mirror/guru/tree/master/sys-power/auto-cpufreq) is maintaned by [S41G0N](https://github.com/S41G0N) and other [GURU contributors](https://bugs.gentoo.org), who can respond in case of issues.

+In order to build auto-cpufreq, it is necessary to add & sync GURU repository first.
+Adding ~amd64 keyword is also needed to unmask the package.

 ```
 # echo "sys-power/auto-cpufreq ~amd64" >> /etc/portage/package.accept_keywords